Elsie Widdowson: Early life

-McCance and Widdowson
+Career - Widdowson and McCance

-Although Widdowson had attained a doctoral degree from a prestigious institution, she was still struggling to find a long-term position.
-Dr. Dodds suggested that Widdowson consider specializing in dietetics, so she started a postgraduate diploma at King's College, London.
+Widdowson struggled to find a long-term position despite obtaining a doctoral degree from a prestigious institution.
+Her research professor at the time, Dr. Dodds, suggested that Widdowson consider specializing in dietetics.
+It was then that she began her postgraduate degree at King's College, London.
 She learned about the compositions of meat and fish and how cooking affected them.

 Widdowson met Robert McCance in the kitchens at King's College Hospital in 1933, when she was studying industrial cooking techniques as part of her diploma on dietetics.
 McCance was a junior doctor researching the chemical effects of cooking as part of his clinical research on the treatment of diabetes.
 Widdowson pointed out an error in McCance's analysis of the fructose content of fruit, based on her PhD research.
 Instead of being offended, McCance obtained a grant for Widdowson to analyze and correct all previous data.
 From there on they became scientific partners and worked together for the next 60 years, until McCance died in 1993.
 A few years after the first grant, McCance obtained a second grant for Widdowson to continue working on the food composition of fruits, vegetables, and nuts.

 McCance became a Reader in Medicine at Cambridge University in 1938, and Widdowson joined his team at the Department of Experimental Medicine in Cambridge.
 They worked on the chemical composition of the human body, and on the nutritional value of different flours used to make bread.
 Widdowson also studied the impact of infant diet on human growth.
 They studied the differing effects from deficiencies of salt and of water, and produced the first tables to compare the different nutritional content of foods before and after cooking.
 Their work became of national importance during the Second World War.
 Widdowson and McCance were co-authors of The Chemical Composition of Foods, first published in 1940 by the Medical Research Council (MRC).
 Their book "McCance and Widdowson" became known as the dietician's bible and formed the basis for modern nutritional thinking.